alephium/docs/docs/integration/integration-more.md

 ### What is the maximum reorg/rollback possible on Alephium?

-The maximum allowed reorg size is 100 blocks.
-It is recommend to check 110 blocks for higher safety.
+The maximum allowed reorg size is 200 blocks.
+It is recommend to check 210 blocks for higher safety.

-After Rhone upgrade, blocktime is reduced from 64 seconds to 16 seconds, and the maximum allowed reorg size is adjusted to 200 blocks.

 [^1]: By default it is under `C:\Users\<your-username>` in Windows, `/Users/<your-username>` in macOS, and `/home/<your-username>` in Linux.